-Both keto and carnivore are low-carb diets.
-Both can help you lose weight, cut sugar, and feel better.
+Both are low-carb approaches, and both can help you lose weight, cut sugar, and feel better.
 But they are not the same.

-This guide breaks it down simply—no hype, no guessing.
-By the end, you’ll know which approach might work better for you.
+This guide breaks it down simply, no hype, no guessing.
+It builds on our Keto Basics guide, and by the end you'll know which approach might work better for you.
+If you're newer to all this, start with what the keto diet is.

 What Is the Keto Diet?